-- Audit Committee has the power to call for comments of the Auditor about Internal Control Systems and the scope of the Audit including its observation. - Before submission of the report to the Board the Audit Committee have the power to review the Financial Statement.

-• Power to discuss any issues with the Statutory & Internal Auditor and the Management of the Company in relation to matter contained in the Financial Statement.
+- Audit Committee has the power to call for comments of the Auditor about Internal Control Systems and the scope of the Audit including its observation. - Before submission of the report to the Board the Audit Committee have the power to review the Financial Statement. - Power to discuss any issues with the Statutory & Internal Auditor and the Management of the Company in relation to matter contained in the Financial Statement. - Power to investigate into any matter under the perview of Audit Committee. - Auditors of the company and key managerial personnel shall have a right to be heard into the meeting. - Composition of Audit Committee is to be disclosed in Board's Report. - In case recommendation of the Audit Committee is not accepted by the Board, the Board shall disclose in Board's report along with reasons.